IceBerge421/markdown-cv/index.md

 **PS Berge** & Madison Schmalzer.
 (Forthcoming).
 "Speedrunning."
 Invited chapter for *Keywords in Game Studies* by Christopher B. Patterson and Amanda Phillips (eds.).
 (Chapter conditionally accepted for forthcoming publication).

-**PB Berge** & Percival Hornak.
-(Forthcoming July 2025). "liches, lampreys, and the moon: a scholarly rant on trans life and lyrical play authored in exhausted and loving dissent to the inauguration of "queer analog game studies." *Analog Game Studies.* (Article conditionally accepted for publication in forthcoming special issue).

 </div>

 ## Other Publications